stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 # Miscellaneous Tips
 - GCDs spent on healing and utilities are GCDs not spent on damage, but both are necessary to down a raid boss.
 Find the balance to optimize your contributions to your raid team.

 - Time spent in {{ site.data.spell.ghost_wolf }} is time spent not doing damage.
-Practice proactive movement and utilizing {{ site.data.spell.spiritwalkers_grace }} and instant casts as much as you can for movement heavy encounters.
+Practice proactive movement and utilizing {{ site.data.talent.swg }} and instant casts as much as you can for movement heavy encounters.
-- Any Single Target orientated fights where you choose to use {{ site.data.legendary.wlr }} please note that using {{ site.data.spell.eq }} on 2 or more targets is **still a net damage gain** despite ignoring your Legendary's effect.
+- Any Single Target orientated fights where you choose to use {{ site.data.expansion_feature.sl.legendary.wlr }} please note that using {{ site.data.spell.eq }} on 2 or more targets is **still a net damage gain** despite ignoring your Legendary's effect.
 So if adds are present for short periods of time and you are not fully committed to single target then using {{ site.data.spell.eq }} for those short periods is preferred.

 # Bosses
 <p style="color:red">Click on a boss banner to expand it.</p>